-The Grefenstette Center for Ethics proudly supports undergraduate and graduate student research and scholarship in the area of tech ethics.
-We encourage students to pursue any number of opportunities that we offer to learn more about the intersecting worlds of science, technology, and law and to engage more deeply in the ethical conversations happening at those intersections.
+The Grefenstette Center for Ethics proudly supports faculty and student research and scholarship in the area of tech ethics.
+We encourage scholars to pursue any number of opportunities that we offer to learn more about the intersecting worlds of science, technology, and law and to engage more deeply in the ethical conversations happening at those intersections.

-Interested students can earn a microcredential in AI & Digital Ethics, present their research at our annual Tech Ethics Symposium, invent meaningful policy and tech solutions to address the harms caused by the proliferation of online hate, and create and develop a year-long research project as an Undergraduate Student Fellow.
-Read more about our Student Opportunities below.
+Interested scholars can earn a Micro-credential in AI & Digital Ethics, develop research projects as a Faculty Scholar or Student Fellow, present original research at our annual Tech Ethics Symposium, and invent meaningful policy and tech solutions to address the harms caused by the proliferation of online hate.
+Read more about how to get involved in the work of the Grefenstette Center below.

 Ways to Get Involved

-Read about the eligible courses below and apply for the AI and Digital Ethics Microcredential.
+Read about the eligible courses below and apply for the AI & Digital Ethics Micro-credential.

 Artificial Intelligence Ethics (GREF 210) What does it mean to think ethically about technology, and especially about AI?
 What is the relationship between humans and technology, and what should it be?
 This course, hosted by Duquesne’s Carl G. Grefenstette Center for Ethics in Science, Technology, and Law, will examine a wide variety of topics in artificial intelligence, including algorithmic bias, machine learning, and transhumanism.
 The course will empower students to thoroughly appraise the ethical concerns in science and technology through a Catholic lens.
 Offered Fall and Spring.